rajputshashank003/rajputshashank003/README.md

 ## 📫 How to Reach Me

-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/rajputshashank) or through email at [shashank@example.com](mailto:shashank@example.com).
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/rajputshashank).
 I am always open to discussing new projects, collaborations, or opportunities in the field of software development.

 ## 💡 Fun Fact